A Neurosurgeon Tackles Brain Injury in Youth Sports

 The website for Brenner Children’s Hospital includes lots of information about brain injury for coaches, parents and young athletes.
 I urge anyone involved with youth sports to learn about the symptoms.
 The main ones to watch for are confusion, memory loss, dizziness, blurred vision, headache and nausea.
 Some of the subtler symptoms include moodiness, trouble sleeping and anxiety.

 When I was a resident in training no one wanted to take care of concussions.
 They are too subtle, too hard to diagnose.
-You can’t see a concussion on an MRI and there’s nothing to operate on or remove.
+You can’t see a concussion on an MRI and there’s no neurosurgery for it.
 The only treatment is rest, until all the symptoms clear up.
 When I say rest, I mean no reading, no watching TV, no video games.
 Then you ease the child back into a normal routine after the symptoms have cleared – even if that means missing the championship game or the practice that will give him a shot at starting next season.

 Often young players and their parents don’t want to take my advice.
 They want their child to play --- in spite of a lingering headache, in spite of an injury to their growing brain.
 I understand.
 Remember, I love sports as much as the next guy.
 But I have a rule for my own boys.
 If either one suffers a concussion at this tender age, he’s done with football.
 The risk for future complications is too great.
 That’s their dad, the neurosurgeon and sports lover, speaking.